DomizianoScarcelli/DomizianoScarcelli/README.md

 - [RedditVideoMakerBot](https://github.com/elebumm/RedditVideoMakerBot):
   - added the option to select a custom reddit thread [(Pull Request)](https://github.com/elebumm/RedditVideoMakerBot/pull/238)
   - added a filter to pick only the comments inside a range of lenght in characters [(Pull Request)](https://github.com/elebumm/RedditVideoMakerBot/pull/261)
+  - added the option to modify the path where the video is saved [(Pull Request)](https://github.com/elebumm/RedditVideoMakerBot/pull/333/)

 # About me ✨
 Hi, I'm Domiziano.